bjpop/haskell-mpi/README.txt

 is highly inspired by hMPI (which was very good code), it is almost entirely a rewrite.

-bindings-mpi got its main injection of effort during the inaugural AusHac Australian Haskell Hackathon, hosted at UNSW from the 16th to the 18th of July 2010.
+bindings-mpi got its first main injection of effort during the inaugural AusHac Australian Haskell Hackathon, hosted at UNSW from the 16th to the 18th of July 2010.
 The end result was a proof of concept.

 The next major injection of effort happened when Dmitry Astapov started contributing to the project in August 2010.